 - (a) CONSTITUTIONAL OFFICERS.
-Pursuant to Section 2 of Article III of the Florida Constitution: - (1) The House shall choose a permanent presiding officer designated Speaker. - (2) The House hereby designates as its clerk the Clerk of the House (hereinafter "Clerk"), to be appointed and serve in accordance with these rules. - (b) HOUSE LEADERSHIP.
+Pursuant to Section 2 of Article III of the State Constitution: - (2) The House hereby designates as its clerk the Clerk of the House (hereinafter "Clerk"), to be appointed and serve in accordance with these rules. - (b) HOUSE LEADERSHIP.
 In addition to the Speaker, the House shall choose a Speaker pro tempore, who shall serve in accordance with Rule 2.5.
 The Speaker shall appoint a Majority Leader from among the members of the Majority Conference to serve at the pleasure of the Speaker.
 The Minority Conference shall select a Minority Leader from among the members of the Minority Conference. - (c) OTHER OFFICERS.
 The Speaker shall appoint a Clerk and a Sergeant at Arms, who shall be employees of the House.